 - A film called “The Boys of St Vincent” on Channel Ten about clergy child abuse in Canada

 - A “Today Tonight” item on Channel Seven about child abuse by the Catholic order of Salesian priests in Victoria.

 The church’s lawyers also applied to have separate juries for Brother Dowlan and Brother Best to make the jurors think there was only one offender and that it was an isolated incident.

 Finally, the prosecution and defence reached a compromise via a plea bargain.
 The prosecution withdrew various charges, including the more serious charges of buggery, and Dowlan pleaded guilty to 16 counts of indecent assault.
 These included:

 - Two charges involving digital penetration against 11 boys aged nine to 13

 - This involved two boys at St Alipius, three at St Thomas More, four at St Patrick’s and two at Cathedral College.

 Because of Dowlan’s guilty plea, the victims were not required to give impact statements in court.

-Dowlan “still acceptable as a Christian Brother” according to the defence
+Dowlan is “still acceptable as a Christian Brother”, according to the defence

 After the guilty plea, the judge accepted submissions from the prosecutor and defence to determine what kind of sentence to hand down to Dowlan.
 Naturally, the defence lawyer asked for a lenient sentence and said Dowlan was still acceptable as a Christian Brother.